guaraqe/guaraqe.github.io/site/posts/2017-11-02-type-classes-incidental-non-examples.md

 ---
 title: "Haskell type classes: incidental non-examples"
+summary: Why some types like Set and Map don't fit standard type classes and possible solutions
 ---

 This post is a tour of some Haskell type classes, and why some types don't fit